 Then, begin developing goals that are relevant to your firm and sector.
 These will reflect your plans for the company, as well as your vision and mission.

 Lastly, you must set some baseline criteria against which to measure.
 You must identify the expected work outputs for each role.
 In applying employee’s productivity measurements to positions with defined tasks, it may be simple or it may be more challenging to use the same data for roles with broader responsibilities, such as receptionists and administrative employees.

 However, expectations for each role should be established.
 This clarifies things for both the employer and the employee.
 It sets a baseline for measuring performance and holds the person accountable.

 The significance of recognizing employee engagement

-If you want to keep track and measure your employees’ productivity and see improvements in your company’s performance and productivity, all you need is Tarkie.
-Tarkie is your complete field force automation solution that can empower teams to deliver the best results.
+If you want to keep track and measure your employees’ productivity and see improvements in your company’s performance, individual employee productivity overall team’s productivity levels, all you need is Tarkie.
+Tarkie is your complete field force automation solution and productivity software that can empower teams to deliver the best results.